Kaitaraiwa Waka Whakarato

 Find out more about training

 What are the chances of getting a job?

 Delivery driving a growing occupation with frequent vacancies

-Vacancies for delivery drivers arise often.
-This is because:
+Demand for delivery drivers is growing because:

 Delivery drivers work in a range of industries, including: